The Doors (album)

-The Doors is the debut studio album by American rock band the Doors, released on January 4, 1967.
-It was recorded in August 1966 at Sunset Sound Recorders, Hollywood, California, under the production of Paul A. Rothchild.
-Since its release, the record has been often regarded as one of the greatest debut albums of all time, by both music critics and publishers.
-It features the long version of the breakthrough single "Light My Fire" and the lengthy song "The End" with its Oedipal spoken word section.
+The Doors is the debut studio album by the American rock band the Doors, released on January 4, 1967, by Elektra Records.
+Recorded in August 1966 at Sunset Sound Recorders in Hollywood, California, the album was produced by Paul A. Rothchild.
+It contains the full-length version of the group's breakthrough single "Light My Fire" and concludes with "The End", noted for its improvised Oedipal spoken-word section.